MagellansNotebook/Logbook/PassMngr/README.md

 The Create New Account menu set-up a new entry into the Peewee database.
 The following details like Service Name, Username, Password, Group Item must be filled in order to save it into the database.
 If any of the details is blank then an error will occur.
 The information entered into the database is dependent on the user.

+Below is a basic example of the naming conventions used when entering a new account into the database:

-**Service Name** -  is the name of the host ie Github, Yahoo, Google, and Facebook accounts.
+* **Service Name** - the name of the host.
+Example: Github, Yahoo, Google, and Facebook accounts.

-**Username** - is the username used to login into an account.
+* **Username** - the username used to login into an account.
 Typically, the username uses the email address.
 However, some accounts may have a different set of rules.

-**Password** - is the secret word used to verify the username againts the password assigned to it.
+* **Password** - the password used to acccess the username account.

-**Group Item** - is a type of account.
-It is defined by the user how he/she wants to identify it. (ie Email, for example@yahoo.com.au, Account Login, for facebook.com)
+* **Group Item** - is a type of account.
+Example: Email, for example@yahoo.com.au, Account Login, for facebook.com

 Press enter key once the details are complete.